Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 The changes to RADIUS implementations required to implement this specification are largely limited to the portions that send and receive packets on the network and the establishment of the (D)TLS connection.

-The requirement that RADIUS remain laregly unchanged ensures the simplest possible implementation and widest interoperability of the specification.
+The requirement that RADIUS remain largely unchanged ensures the simplest possible implementation and widest interoperability of the specification.

-We note that for RADIUS/DTLS the DTLS encapsulation of RADIUS means that RADIUS packets have an additional overhad due to DTLS.
+We note that for RADIUS/DTLS the DTLS encapsulation of RADIUS means that RADIUS packets have an additional overhead due to DTLS.
 This is discussed further in {{dtls_spec}}

 ## Default ports and shared secrets